Marianne Williamson: Public image

 Williamson has been referred to as a "New Age guru".
 The label has been associated with her for years, but she has long rejected such terms, calling them "outrageous".
-She has stated that she prefers to be called an author. “and ‘activist’and has been called ‘populist adult educator’, and ‘philosopher’, and ‘mystic’, she has “always viewed things through a mystical lens,” Williamson told a crowd during her 2020 presidential campaign, and invoked the David and Goliath biblical story as her own (with her followers) saying “We’re going to get him [Donald Trump] right between the eyes...his third eye”; she also self-identifies as a ‘metaphysician’ and concluded once declaring about the American population that “We’re hallucinating....a mass hallucination” of a distorted reality.
+Williamson has also been described as an activist, a "populist adult educator", a philosopher, and a mystic.
+She has stated that she prefers to be called an author.

 In the context of her political campaigns, Williamson's image has polarized many, with some praising her as authentic and eloquent, while others have criticized her for lacking seriousness.
 Her performance during the 2020 Democratic presidential debates received praise from a number of politicians, such as Democrats Jennifer Granholm and Ro Khanna, and media outlets like The Washington Post, for providing "surprisingly eloquent" and "meaningful" answers to questions on social issues.
 Others have criticized her responses, including a writer for Vox who called her answers "extremely vague" and "deeply weird", and a writer for Salon who called her answers "kooky".
 Williamson's unorthodox style led to a large response across social media platforms such as Twitter, where she was the subject of various jokes and memes.

 She made headlines when she criticized Vogue for its "insidious influence" when it did not include her in an Annie Leibovitz photo shoot of the 2020 female presidential candidates.
 The magazine responded that it only wanted "to highlight the five female lawmakers who bring a collective 40 years of political experience to this race."
 Williamson subsequently posted a fan-made picture of the Vogue photo with herself edited in.

 Personal life and family

 Williamson's older brother, Peter, became an immigration attorney like his father.
 Her late sister, Elizabeth "Jane," was a teacher.
 Her father and her maternal grandparents were Russian Jewish immigrants.
 Her grandfather changed his surname from Vishnevetsky to Williamson after seeing "Alan Williamson Ltd" on a train.

 She was briefly married in 1979 to a Houston businessman.
 She said the marriage lasted "for a minute and a half".

 In 1990, she gave birth to a daughter.

 In 2006, a Newsweek poll named her one of the 50 most influential baby boomers.

 In 2013, Williamson reported having assets estimated to be valued between $1 million and $5 million (not including personal residences).

-As of 2023, Williamson lives in Washington, D.C.
+As of 2026, Williamson lives in London and Washington, D.C.